christophercjaeger/Student-Performance-Analysis/README.md

 - **Book1.twb**
   This file is the first iteration of the Tableau analysis of the student performance data.
 It will be updated in time with new and cleaner dashboards and sheets.

-- **R-Markdown analysis (coming soon)**
+- **R- Analysis**
-  An R-Markdown analysis will also be added shortly, including analyses such as regression analysis.
+  An Ranalysis has also be added, including analyses such as regression analysis, and random forest.

 ---